Newcastle upon Tyne: Road

+Bus

-Bus services in Newcastle upon Tyne and the surrounding boroughs part are coordinated by the Tyne and Wear Passenger Transport Executive.
-Stagecoach North East is the primary bus operator in the city, running city services between both the West and East ends, with some services extending out to the MetroCentre, Killingworth, Wallsend and Ponteland.
+Bus services in Newcastle upon Tyne and the surrounding boroughs are co-ordinated by Nexus.
+Stagecoach North East is the primary bus operator in the city, running city services between both the West and East ends, with some services extending out to the MetroCentre, Killingworth, Wallsend, Ponteland and Cramlington.
 Go North East provides the majority of services to and from the south of the Tyne, linking Newcastle with Gateshead, South Tyneside, Sunderland, and County Durham.
 Arriva North East runs numerous services to the north of city, North Tyneside and Northumberland.
 Additionally, QuayLink connects Newcastle and Gateshead to the Quayside.

-Newcastle Central coach station is the city's main hub for long-distance services, such as those operated by National Express.
+The city has two main bus stations for local and regional services; for services to the north and east, and for services heading to the south and west. station is the city's main hub for long-distance services, such as those operated by National Express Coaches.

 Other major bus departure points are Pilgrim Street (for buses running south of the Tyne via Gateshead), and Blackett Street/Monument for services to the East and West of the city.
-Many bus services also pass Newcastle Central Station, a major interchange for rail and metro services.
+Many bus services also pass station, a major interchange for rail and metro services.